 Events take place on local trails year-round.
 For the calendar of events, click here.
 Happy Trails!

 Trail Advisories and Notices

-On August 28, 2016 the rail trail section of the Cobequid Trail (between King Street in downtown Truro and Shore Road in Old Barns) will be closed on August 27th, 2017 from 8:00 am to 2:00 pm for the annual Cobequid Trail Run.
+NOTICE OF TRAIL CLOSURE (August 18, 2017) - The rail trail section of the Cobequid Trail (King Street west to Shore Road) will be closed on August 27th, 2017 from 8:00 am to 2:00 pm for the annual Cobequid Trail Run.
 We apologize for any inconvenience.
 For information: Municipality of Colchester 902-897-3185.

 Trails are listed below by geographic region.
 Click on the trail name for details.
 This list includes trails managed by community organizations and municipal and provincial government.

 - Mi'kmawey Debert Trail

 Information about ATV trails in Colchester County is available from local ATV clubs.
 For a list of ATV clubs, please contact the ATV Association of Nova Scotia (ATVANS), 1-877-288-4244.

 Information about local snowmobile clubs and snowmobile trails in Colchester County is available from the Snowmobilers Association of Nova Scotia (SANS), 902-425-5450.